mr1marwan/freeCodeCampProjetcs/README.md

-# freeCodeCampProjetcs
+# landinPage-freeCodeCamp
-the projects made by Marouane AIT HAMMOU while taking lessons from the freeCodeCamp platforme
+this project made by Marouane AIT HAMMOU while taking lessons from the freeCodeCamp platforme